A taste of what readers think - vote here, then see every market-sentiment poll.

 I do this because I enjoy it, at no cost to you, but I do incur moderate software and data costs.
 If you find my work useful, tips of any amount are appreciated.

 55% Nasdaq, 25% Tesla, 10% gold, 10% bitcoin.
-That's 80% of my portfolio.
+That mix is 80% of my portfolio; the other 20% is my Alpha Room calls.
 No regrets.
 Started in May 2020 (actually started earlier but let's call that period my learning curve and hit delete).
 You can do the math and see how I've done in the portfolio backtester.